🗿 Static Objects

 Warning

 Only one source of motion per object at a time.
-If an assigned Static mesh has any transform fcurve, the encoder sends its keyframed transform and ignores that object’s Static ops list.
-The UI flags this up-front with an error label above the ops list, “Object has Blender keyframes; these ops will be ignored”, and the Add-Op operator emits the same warning when you add a new op.
-The ops stay in the list; they just don’t take effect until you remove the fcurves.
+If an assigned Static mesh has Blender transform keyframes, the add-on uses those and ignores that object’s Static ops list.
+The UI flags this with the label “Object has Blender keyframes; these ops will be ignored” above the ops list.
+A captured deformation takes priority over both: while a deformation cache is present for the object, its Static ops and transform keyframes are ignored, because the cache already includes any rigid parent motion in the recorded vertex positions.

 Note

 Use Static ops when the motion is scripted and easy to describe with a few time ranges: a sliding floor plate that moves from A to B between frame 30 and 60, a spinning turntable, a shrinking platform.
-Use Blender keyframes when the motion lives in Blender’s own timeline already, typically a rigged mannequin driven by an armature or a prop animated by hand in the Graph Editor.
+Use Blender keyframes when the motion lives in Blender’s own timeline already at the object level: a prop animated by hand in the Graph Editor, a collider parented to a Camera.
+Use Captured deformation when the motion is inside the mesh (a posed armature, a deforming lattice, a Shape Key), not just on the object transform.

 The Transform Sub-Box